stormpath/stormpath-passport-express-sample/README.md

 This app will will render a home page with user details, if logged in.
 Otherwise it will prompt you to login.

+It assumes that you have already created an application in Stormpath and created some user accounts that you can use for login testing.

 It was scaffoled with the `express-generator` node module

 ## To run this examaple

-Execute the following commands to clone this example and setup your API credentials and App ID:
+Run the following commands to clone this example and setup your API credentials and App ID:

 ```
 git clone https://github.com/stormpath/passport-stormpath-example.git